como-programar-el-esp8266-por-wifi-con-arduino-ota

 We select this WiFi programming port and upload the file again.
 We will see that the process is displayed correctly in the Arduino IDE.

-And, if we had the ESP8266 connected to a computer, we would see the serial port output indicating the process as well.
+And, if we had the ESP8266 connected to a computer, we would see the serial output also indicating the process.

-It is important to remember to add the OTA functionality in the new firmware that we upload or we will lose the ability for OTA programming.
+It is important to remember to add the OTA functionality in the new firmware we upload or we will lose the OTA programming capability.

-That’s it!
-In general, the process is quite simple and very robust (it has never failed for me).
+That easy!
+In general, the process is quite simple and very robust (it has never failed me).
 Now you can use WiFi programming to test your examples, uploading both firmware and SPIFFS files.

 In the next entries, we will delve into the functionalities of the ESP8266 as a server, learning how to send data from the client to the ESP8266 through a form.